Welcome to today's edition of the Rush 24-7 podcast.

 But that's why the Minnesota election is so important.

-They think if they can get uh Senator Al Franken, take a deep breath, Senator Al Franken, that they will have enough to override any filibuster attempt.
+They think if they can get Senator Al Franken, take a deep breath, Senator Al Franken, that they will have enough to override any filibuster attempt.

 And they're probably right.

-Yeah, I tell you how nefarious this has become in Minnesota.
+I tell you how nefarious this has become in Minnesota.

 So they allow them to call in the unofficial results before the machines are actually tallied with a little tape that comes out of these optical scanning machines.

-And so they call into the county seat, and lo and behold, uh a day or two after the election, they find out they've got another hundred votes for Al Franken that weren't registered during the election uh tally.
+And lo and behold, a day or two after the election, they find out they've got another 100 votes for Al Franken that weren't registered during the election tally.

-Uh, we didn't find any more for Coleman.
+We didn't find any more for Coleman.

-Well, how how did you undercount these votes?
+Well, how did you undercount these votes?

 The machine automatically counts them.